jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         else:
             return False

-  still green, I remove the commented line and simplify the `if statement`_
+  the test is still passing, I remove the commented line and simplify the `if statement`_

   .. code-block:: python